Sarkozy Denies Illegal Campaign Financing At Second French Trial - UrduPoint

 Even if he loses his appeal he is unlikely to spend time behind bars, with the court ruling he could serve his year-long term at home, wearing an electronic bracelet.

-The conviction dealt a blow to the hopes of his supporters that he could stage another comeback after a first failed attempt in 2016.
+The conviction dealt a blow to the hopes of his supporters that he could stage another comeback.

 In a television interview on March 3, he repeated that he had "turned the page" on his political career but made clear he would continue to anoint right-wing favourites.

-Sarkozy is married to singer and former model Carla Bruni, with whom he has a nine-year-old daughter.
+Sarkozy is married to singer and former model Bruni, with whom he has a nine-year-old daughter.

-He has also been charged over allegations that he received millions of euros from the late Libyan dictator Moamer Kadhafi for his 2007 election campaign.
+He has also been charged over allegations that he received millions of euros for his 2007 election campaign from the late Libyan dictator Moamer Kadhafi.

 And in January, prosecutors opened a probe into alleged influence-peddling involving his activities as a consultant in Russia.